As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

-- Then I’ll go over items that are needed for a thorough website.
+- Then I’ll go over items that you'll need for a thorough website.

 - I’ll also discuss how to fine-tune every detail, such as font selection, color schemes, and template manipulation with the Template Designer.

-- We’ll go over some Blogger facts worth knowing to put to your advantage.
+- I’ll go over some Blogger facts worth knowing to put to your advantage.

 - Finally, I’ll show you how to monetize your site and view site statistics.

-Click on “Layout” from your dashboard options, edit the “Blog Post" gadget, and uncheck the options you don’t want, such as the date and the time.
-See image below.
+Click on “Layout” from the main menu (≡), edit the “Blog Post" gadget, and uncheck the options you don’t want, such as the date and the time.
+See the image below.

 You may also want to remove the “Posted by” and “Location” options.
 They also only apply to blogs.

-The Navbar appears at the top of all pages.
-It has links to create a new post and to template designer, but this is available through your dashboard too.
+The Navbar is another item that you won't want on a regular website.
+It appears at the top of all pages, and has links to create a new post and to template designer, but this is available through your main menu (≡) anyway.